wmar9887/wnm-thesis/README.md

 # wnm-thesis
 Repository for my thesis year project.
 Currently the focus is on formally verifying Block MiniFloat.

+# Submission Update
+- The last attempt at this work is contained within the jupyter-notebook MiniFloat Current Work.

+- All other files are either references used during research, or side projects to help understand the errors arising from attempts.

 # Tasks / Goals

 - I need to formulate a table to compare my work against what exists.